mazo20/personalWebsite/Content/index.md

 *2017 - 2021, Edinburgh, United Kingdom*

-Curently 1.1 with a weighted average of 80.
+Currently 1.1 with a weighted average of 80.

 ## III High School in Opole